Sting

 Young Gordon Sumner (in the photo with his aunt)

 The windows of the Sumner house faced the waterfront.
-The giant hulls of broken ships blocked the sun for the entire district.
-Terrible ecology, shabby houses, drunken tavern regulars – this is what surrounded Sting throughout his childhood and youth.
+Massive hulls of derelict ships cast shadows across the entire neighborhood.
+Polluted air, crumbling houses, drunk pub regulars—this was Sting's world growing up.
 The main childhood impression of the boy was the colors:

 The main colors of my childhood are black and gray.
 Black is the color of coal mined in my hometown.
 And gray is the color of the sea, which remained so even in clear weather.
 I wouldn't want to go back to that past for anything in the world.

 From an early age, Gordon had to attend a local Catholic school known for its strict discipline.
 The Jesuit community to which the Sumners belonged practiced corporal punishment of children.
 The boy experienced this "education" system to the fullest.
-Not being known for a meek temper and diligence, Gordon was subjected to punishment much more often than other students.
-To this day, no one has been able to break the peculiar "record" of the school: during one school year, the future Sting stoically endured more than fifty beatings.
+Never one to keep quiet or follow rules, Gordon faced punishment far more than his classmates.
+The future Sting still holds the school's grim "record"—more than fifty beatings in a single year.

 This is how the house where Sting spent his childhood looks like now